Nicolas Roland: Apostolic Life

 In 1666 he left his parents' house, moving to a house on Barbâtre Street in Reims, where he began a life of poverty dedicated to charity.
 He established contacts with the Saint Nicolas-du-Chardonnet seminary where his uncle worked, and there he was exposed to the ideas of Adrian Bourdoise, Jean-Jacques Olier and the movement for the renewal of the French clergy.
 Of all his apostolic activities, education was the activity to which the young canon is most attracted, especially after the publication in 1668 of “Bans” by Charles Démia, an early advocate of schools for the poor.

 He also spent some months living at the church of Saint-Amand in Rouen under the staircase in complete poverty, following the teachings of Antoine de la Haye.
 In Rouen he met yet another clergyman passionate about education for the poor, the Minim Father Nicolas Barre, who arrived in the city in 1659.
 Barre had organized a group of men and women who worked in free schools located in several neighbourhoods of the city.
 Roland returned to Reims with the intention of starting similar projects there.

 On 15 October 1670 a Reims' orphanage founded by Marie Varlet was entrusted to him and he gradually transformed it into a real school.
 He asked Fr.
 Barre to send two teachers from the Sisters of the Infant Jesus to help.
 On 27 December 1670 the teachers, Francoise Duval and Anne Le Coeur, arrived.
 Roland would later found with them the Congregation of Sisters of the Holy Child Jesus, dedicated to the education of poor and abandoned girls.

 La Salle

 In 1672 he met a young canon, John Baptist de la Salle, and for a time became his spiritual advisor.
 They stayed in touch while La Salle studied at the seminary of Saint-Sulpice in Paris.
-Roland influenced La Salle to learn a type of spiritual detachment that he would later demonstrate when founder of the Institute of the Brothers of the Christian Schools.
+Roland influenced La Salle to learn a type of spiritual detachment that he would later demonstrate when he became founder of the Institute of the Brothers of the Christian Schools.